amitsystango/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: "Making sense of the SCAA’s new Flavor "
 date: 2016-12-17T15:04:10.000Z
-description: The Coffee Taster’s Flavor Wheel, the official resource used by coffee tasters, has been revised for the first time this year.
+description: The Coffee Taster’s Flavour Wheel, the official resource used by coffee tasters, has been revised for the second time this year. that is 2021
 featuredpost: false
 featuredimage: /img/flavor_wheel.jpg
 tags: